hepplerj/Dissertation/ch5.dissertation.Heppler.md

 ![Frustration with the argument for "acceptable levels of risk." *Silicon Valley Toxics News*, (April 1985) vol. 1, no. 1, p.
 3.](figures/cartoon_birth_defects.png)

 Who was allowed to define "acceptable risk"?
 SVTC wanted action against IBM.
 Before a public hearing in December 1984, members of SVTC argued that IBM violated the state's Nondegredation Policy that called for the "maximum feasible restoration of polluted waters."
 IBM had failed to uphold that policy, they argued.
 Their position shaed support from the Santa Clara County Board of Supervisors, the San Jose City Council, and the Santa Clara Valley Water District.
 Yet the Regional Board voted 6-1 to grant relief to IBM and voted 4-3 to not fine them for extensive groundwater pollution.^["IBM Markets New Product---'Acceptable Risk'", *Silicon Valley Toxics News*, April 1985, 8, Folder 3, Box 18, SVTC records, SJSU.]
-The issue of "acceptable" exposure to contaminants had become a key point for SVTC.
+The issue of "acceptable" exposure to contaminants had become a key point for SVTC, and they began lobbying for the state and the Environmental Protection Agency to redefine what counted as appropriate levels of exposure.^["Analysis in Support of Conclusion that Existing 'Action Level' for TCA is Too High," n.d., Folder 14, Box 12, SVTC records, SJSU.]
+SVTC even carried the support of state senators in making their case.
+In a letter to Governor George Deukmejian, state senator John Vasconcellos argued that the State Health Department was "unable to rule out the possibility that TCA might have been a factor in the excess rate of birth defects and miscarriages around the Fairchild site."
+If the state failed to fully understand the "potential health risks associated with TCA," Vasconcellos argued, then the State Health Department risked violating its own Action Level regulations.
+How could the Health Department continue to treat TCA as having a safe level of exposure, Vasconcellos wondered, if TCA is discovered to be a carcinogen?^[Letter from John Vasconcellos to George Deukmejian, February 22, 1985, Folder 3, Box 18, SVTC records, SJSU.]

-SVTC framed their concerns within the language of science, invoking groundwater pollution, epidemiology, and chemistry in arguments over the shifting landscapes that intimately and unknowingly affected communities.
-The environment took on a different hue for social justice activists, in contrast to the mainstream liberal environmental organizations SVTC cared little about traditional conservation efforts.
-Rather, their energy focused on health, disease, the disenfranchised, and the structural problems of the environment.
-The mainstream environmental groups, Smith argued, were "too elitist" and "too often care more about trees and birds than they do about people."^[Smith oral history, Berkeley, 6.]
-Their claims were grounded in civil rights and argued for policies that supported equality of health, protection from toxins, and regulations on businesses.
-They placed faith in local laws to protect those communities without power, and looked to the federal government to enforce equal protections.
+The debate over carciogens, TCA, and safe exposure to chemicals reveals another facet of SVTC's focus on environmental justice.
+SVTC framed their concerns within the language of science, invoking groundwater pollution, epidemiology, and chemistry in their arguments over the shifting landscapes that intimately and unknowingly affected communities.
+The environment took on a different hue for social justice activists, in contrast to the mainstream liberal environmental organizations and their traditional concerns of conservation.
+Rather, their energy focused on health, disease, the disenfranchised, and the structural problems of society that exposed communities to dangerous environments.
+The mainstream environmental groups, Ted Smith argued, were "too elitist" and "too often care more about trees and birds than they do about people."^[Smith oral history, Berkeley, 6.]
+Their claims were grounded in civil rights and argued for policies that supported equality of health, protection from toxins, and regulations that ensured safety.
+They placed faith in local laws to protect communities without power, and looked to the federal government to enforce equal protections.

 SVTC's arguments took on a spatiality of their own as well.
 Not all spaces were created equal.
 In their analysis, business and government turned a blind eye to poor and nonwhite communities, in some cases offloading pollution onto these communities.
 Modern space, then, mattered a great deal to SVTC.
 Where one lived in the Valley, where one worked in the Valley, could have a tremendous impact on a person's health.
 Health became spatialized as well, used as an indicator for a particular sort of landscape that threatened bodies.
 Ill health, they